GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 # Dataset Statistics

 Figure 1 (left) shows the statistic distributions for pathological patterns excluding non-polyp (NP).
-We find that well-differentiated or low-grade adenoma are dominated but are difficult to locate due to low-intensity contrast between the lesion and mucosal surface.
-Figure 1 (right) shows the multi-dependencies among pathological pattern, shape, and location of colon polyp.
+We find that well-differentiated or low-grade adenoma is dominated but is difficult to locate due to the low-intensity contrast between the lesion and mucosal surface.
+Figure 1 (right) shows the multi-dependencies among pathological patterns, shape, and location of colon polyp.

 <p align="center">